geoschem/HEMCO/docs/source/config/basic-examples.rst

-Note the increased hierarchy (:literal:`2`) of the regional EMEP inventory compared to the global MACCity emissions (:literal:`1`) in column :lieral:`Hier`.
+Note the increased hierarchy (:literal:`2`) of the regional EMEP inventory compared to the global MACCity emissions (:literal:`1`) in column :option:`Hier`.
 This will cause the EMEP emissions to replace the MACCity emissions in the region where EMEP is defined, which is specified by the MASK_EUROPE variable.